trmaphi/superior-agents/README.md

 For a comprehensive guide to the Superior Agent Framework, please visit our [Documentation Site](https://superioragents.github.io/superioragents-docs/).

+## Folder Structure

+Each folder in the repository represents a self-contained component of the system:

+* [`agent`](./agent) — Contains the core trading and marketing agent logic.
+* `db` — Serves as the storage directory for databases and RAG (Retrieval-Augmented Generation) files.
+* [`meta-swap-api`](./meta-swap-api) — A NestJS-based API that facilitates token swaps using multiple aggregators.
+* [`notification`](./notification) — Handles data collection from various sources to feed into the agent.
+* [`rag`](./rag-api) — Hosts the RAG API for enhanced research and data retrieval capabilities.

 # Installation

 🎥 [Quickstart for Setting Up a Trading Agent](https://youtu.be/q6kTvTWc4p4)

+Here’s a revised version of that section with improved grammar and a more formal tone:

+---

+## Requirements for Windows Platform

+Before proceeding, you must have **WSL (Windows Subsystem for Linux)** installed on your system.
+Please follow the instructions in [WINDOWS\_WSL.md](WINDOWS_WSL.md) to set up WSL properly.

 ## Requirements